← Back to SOC feed Coverage →

 iocthreatfoxwin-havoc

-This detection content is auto-generated from open-source rule repositories and enriched with AI analysis.
-Always validate rules in a test environment before deploying to production Sentinel workspaces.
+This rule was pulled from an open-source repository and enriched with AI.
+Validate in a test environment before deploying to production.

 View original rule at ThreatFox →